 Adsterra has always been a genuine alternative to AdSense that does not require huge amounts of traffic.
-Our publishers can boast of having substantial CPM (it hits $75 for some GEOs).
+Our publishers can boast of having substantial CPM and payouts.
 But we never promise big money right here right now.
-Can a website make some $3000 monthly?
+Can a website make some $3,000 monthly?
 Indeed.
 You can make even $6K and $10K.
 Publishers who know how to manage traffic, use SEO, and what metrics to boost earn a lot.

 So what must a publisher learn about low CPM?
 What pro hacks can webmasters apply to their website traffic growth strategy?
 You’re about to find out!
 We’ve worked out a checklist of possible reasons for low CPM issues and how to troubleshoot them.
 Dive in!

 What is CPM for publishers?

 Let’s keep it short and sweet: CPM means “cost-per-mille” or “cost-per-thousand” impressions.
 It marks how much publishers can earn showing ads to 1,000 of website users.
 The CPM (also eCPM or “effective cost-per-mille”) rate consists of all types of payouts:

 – clicks (if the ad type requires clicks).

 Example: can count your daily CPM by dividing your earnings to daily impression and multiplying this figute by 1000.
 So the formula will be = 1000 * earnings / impressions

 Important: if users open the web page and never scroll till they really see ads, this is not an ad impression.
 Save this memo on how Adsterra counts ad impressions to learn more.

 Who decides on the CPM rate for publishers?